indepth666/Namecheap-BashDNS/README.md

 ## License

-This script is provided "as is", without warranty of any kind.
-You are free to use, modify, and distribute it as you see fit.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Contributing

 Contributions to the script are welcome!
 Please feel free to submit pull requests or report any issues you encounter.